News

 This is mainly caused by inadvertent ingestion of gluten.

-In addition, a gluten-free diet may, in at least some cases, improve gastrointestinal or systemic symptoms in diseases like irritable bowel syndrome, rheumatoid arthritis, multiple sclerosis or HIV enteropathy, among others.
+In addition, a gluten-free diet may, in at least some cases, improve gastrointestinal or systemic symptoms in diseases like irritable bowel syndrome, rheumatoid arthritis, multiple sclerosis, or HIV enteropathy, among others.

-Gluten proteins have low nutritional and biological value, and the grains that contain gluten are not essential in the human diet.
+Gluten proteins have low nutritional and biological value, and grains that contain gluten are not essential in the human diet.

 However, an unbalanced selection of food and an incorrect choice of gluten-free replacement products may lead to nutritional deficiencies.

-Some gluten-free commercial replacement products are not enriched or fortified as their gluten-containing counterparts, and often have greater lipid / carbohydrate content.
+Some gluten-free commercial replacement products are not enriched or fortified as their gluten-containing counterparts and often have greater lipid/carbohydrate content.
 Children especially often over-consume these products, such as snacks and biscuits.

-A gluten-free diet should be mainly based on naturally gluten-free foods with a good balance of micro and macro nutrients:
+A gluten-free diet should be mainly based on naturally gluten-free foods with a good balance of micro and macronutrients:

 meat, fish, eggs, legumes, nuts, fruits, vegetables, potatoes, rice, and maize are all appropriate components of such a diet.